ankur-gupta/ankur-gupta.github.io/_posts/2015-06-16-never-trust-the-row-names-of-a-dataframe-in-R.md

     In this case, the row names remain consistent no matter how we look at them.

 8. Creating a new dataframe by extraction does not automatically reset row names.
-Always remember to reset row names by assigning to NULL.
+If you want the row names to match the row numbers, reset row names by assigning to `NULL`.

     ```
     > df <- cars[c(1, 18, 50), ]